Mabuchi geometry of big cohomology classes with prescribed singularities: Abstract

 \section{Abstract}

 Let $X$ be a compact Kähler unibranch complex analytic space of pure dimension.
 Fix a big class $\alpha$ with smooth representative $\theta$ and a model potential $\phi$ with positive mass.
-We define and the study non-pluripolar products of quasi-plurisubharmonic functions on $X$.
+We define and study the non-pluripolar products of quasi-plurisubharmonic functions on $X$.
 We study the spaces $\mathcal{E}^p(X,\theta;[\phi])$ of finite energy Kähler potentials with prescribed singularities for each $p\geq 1$.
-We define a metric $d_p$ and show that $(\mathcal{E}^p(X,\theta;[\phi]),d_p)$ is a complete metric space.
+We define a metric $d_p$ without solving Monge--Amp\`ere equations.
 This construction generalizes the usual $d_p$-metric defined for an ample class.